 And so to the end of the season when Ben Spies threatened to take his second victory of the year under a cloudy Valencia sky.
 But who should come and steal Spies’ thunder (after leading for much of the race, granted).
 Yup, fittingly, Casey Stoner stuck on the afterburners and took victory in the last race of the year.

 But the 2011 season will forever be remembered for one man’s tragic death.
 Marco Simoncelli had the world at his feet and possessed equal amounts of talent and potential.
 But the outpouring of grief after his death was not because of his championship standing or number of podiums, but rather because of the combination of his care free attitude and happy spirit allied to steely determination whenever he put his helmet on.
-The world goes on, of course, but he will forever cause us to pause, reflect and smile from time to time.Enjoy more Fast Bikes reading in the four-weekly magazine.
+The world goes on, of course, but he will forever cause us to pause, reflect and smile from time to time.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.